kohlhofer/Crossings/chapters/chapter-03.md

 Brother Calvin's voice rises above the rest, calling for prayer.
 The people bow their heads, some with eyes closed, some with eyes on the floor.
 Calvin prays for the community, for the harvest, for the souls of those who have strayed.
 His voice carries through the open door, rich and rolling, practiced in its cadence.

 "Lord, we ask for Your blessing on this community, on these faithful souls who gather in Your name.
 Watch over our neighbors, those who struggle with pride and sin, those who turn away from Your light.
-The river remembers all things, Lord, and so do You."
+Guard us from the temptations that lead us astray, from the paths that divide us from righteousness."

 The words drift out into the morning air, mixing with the sound of insects and the distant call of a train.
 He leans against the fence, watching the building, listening to the ritual inside.
 A dog wanders past, sniffing at the church steps, then moving on.

 The service continues, Calvin's voice rising and falling like the tide.
 He speaks of sin and redemption, of the river's memory and God's judgment.
 The congregation responds with murmurs of agreement, their voices soft and weary.
 Some shift in their seats, others fan themselves with hymnals.
+His words drift toward themes of community order, of proper conduct, of the dangers of charity without wisdom.

 Through the door, he can see the backs of heads, the bent shoulders of people seeking comfort or answers.
 The pews are not full, but those who come do so with purpose.
 Mrs. Ada Bell sits near the front, her back straight, her attention fixed on Calvin's words.
 The mother from the store sits near the back, her child beside her, both quiet and still.